r1do1/r1do1/README.md

 # 🚀 Applications & Ideas

-This repository contains example and production applications where I use all the skills collected during my 20+ years programming & managing software projects across multi functional teams
+This repository contains example and production applications where I use all the skills collected during my 20+ years programming & managing software projects across multi functional teams.

 I would like to highlight my last 3+ years doing AI driven application development, which motivated me to move from old to new, updated, better engineered production technology languages & frameworks

 **Old tech skillsets:**